flamy-ai/orange-pi-5-security-camp/README.md

 <h1 align=center>About</h1>

-This project is for AI Security Camp. if you would like to do this at home, you absolutely can, but there is not support unless you attended camp.
+This project is for AI Security Camp.
+If you would like to do this at home, you absolutely can, but support will not be provided unless you attended camp.
 - [Materials]()
 - e